robmasocco/AOS-TAG/ideas.md

 - *module_put*
 - Return.

+Ensure proper locks are released in each *if-else* to avoid deadlocks, and that the module is always released.

 ## *int tag_receive(int tag, int level, char \*buffer, size_t size)*

 This configures the running thread as a *reader thread*.